 A typical Waterjet can cut with 0.003 – 0.006″ accuracy on parts less than 1″ thick.
 Thicker parts are less accurate.
 Now you’ve eliminated the roughing step on the Waterjet cut walls altogether.
 That brings it down to a finishing pass.

 Of course this isn’t a panacea.
 You can’t cut pockets (only through cavities) with a Waterjet or Laser, for example.
 But you can eliminate quite a lot of work on the average 2 1/2D part with such a technique.
 Perhaps even enough to warrant having a Waterjet or Laser in your own shop to prep parts.

-So, the final thing to optimize for your MRR and roughing strategy is rough cutting parts before the even go on the CNC Machine.
+So, the final thing to optimize for your Material Removal Rate and roughing strategy is rough cutting parts before they even go on the CNC Machine.

 It’s been something of a journey, but I hope I’ve given you some new ideas for how to optimize your Material Removal Rates.
 Be sure to click through the various links for fully in-depth coverage.
-Lastly, here are some more articles from our archives that will help you achieve higher MRR’s:
+Lastly, here are some more articles from our archives that will help you achieve higher Material Removal Rate’s:

 Like what you read on CNCCookbook?

 Join 100,000+ CNC'ers!
 Get our latest blog posts delivered straight to your email inbox once a week for free.
 Plus, we’ll give you access to some great CNC reference materials including:

 - Our Big List of over 200 CNC Tips and Techniques